Hello fellow creators or comic artists ‘in progress’!

 The biggest difference between these options relies in the degree of control over your content.

 The control I’m talking about not only concerns the nature of the content in general, but also the technical aspects that go with it.
-For exemple the possibility of keeping track of the traffic that your content generates is an important aspect to consider.
+For example the possibility of keeping track of the traffic that your content generates is an important aspect to consider.

 If you record the activity of your readers on your website you are able to see which content they enjoyed the most, which content they come from and even make plans to advertise.
 This is something easy and free to implement thanks to Google Analytics, but private platforms don’t allow you to access their data and the statistics that are available to creators are often (if not always) basic and mostly useless.
 If you’re not ready to give up this kind of valuable information, you can either make sure that the platform you have chosen support Google Analytics or you can always make your own website.

 Control is not the only element that your have to keep under consideration.
-The way the public will acess your comic is a also key factor.
+The way the public will access your comic is a also key factor.
 In the webcomics world, having more control is inevitably accompanied by having less visibility.

 It’s only up to you to decide where you stand, according to your goals, the time at your disposal and your values.

 My advice therefore is to diversify.
-Make sure you have a backup plan in a place where you have full control and then go on and spread your assets whenever you can take advantage of a great audience.
+Make sure you have a backup plan in a place where you have full control and then go on and spread your assets wherever you can take advantage of a great audience.
 This way the moment that a problem appear on one side, you can easily transfer your assets without losing precious hours of work.